web

 3. Apply Recommended Actions:

-• For declines: correct missing or invalid fields.
+• Correct missing or invalid fields where applicable.

 4. Contact Relevant Party:

-• Bank declines → Customer contacts their issuer with the TRN.
+• Bank declines → Customer contacts issuer with the TRN.

-5. Prevent Recurrence – Maintain accurate payment info, validate customer input, and follow fraud prevention/SCA best practices.
+5. Prevent Recurrence – Maintain accurate payment data, validate inputs, and follow fraud‑prevention best practices.

 Summary Table